mehraaaaa24/E-KYC/readme.md

 - **Dependencies**: If you encounter issues with missing packages, ensure all required packages are installed by running `pip install -r requirements.txt`.

 Feel free to open an issue if you encounter any problems or have questions about the setup process.

-## Author

-This project is authored by Abhishek Singh, a final year B.Tech CSE undergraduate at IIIT Bhagalpur.
-You can reach me at abhishekrathore1806@gmail.com.

 ## Contributing